pflanze/functional-perl/docs/howto.md

 ### References and mutation, "variables" versus "bindings"

-Pure functions never mutate their arguments, which is why it is never necessary to create copies before passing things into such functions.
-Which means, in Perl terms, it is fine (and more efficient) to always pass references (this is what implementations for functional languages generally do).
+Pure functions never mutate their arguments, which is why it is never necessary to create copies of values before passing them into such functions.
+Which means, in Perl terms, it is fine (and more efficient) to always pass references (this is what implementations for functional languages generally do, too).
 It probably won't be (much of) a benefit to pass references to elementary values such as strings and numbers, which is why the functional-perl project generally doesn't do so; but it generally assumes that arrays are passed as references.
 The reason for this is also so that functions can be properly generic: all sorts of values should be passed the same way, syntactically: regardless whether an argument is a subroutine (other function), array, hash, string, number, object, if it is always stored in a scalar (as a reference in the case of arrays and hashes) then the type doesn't